yousefkotp/Network-Anomaly-Detection/README.md

 For this project, we will use the ["KDD Cup 1999" dataset](https://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html?fbclid=IwAR2W62F9o8T5fllzvL-7mkA6amNjo8shdGi3QNfqCak86BEtBdLZUh-h8UI), which is a widely used benchmark dataset for network anomaly detection.
 This dataset contains network traffic data collected from a simulated environment, including features such as protocol type, service, source and destination IP addresses, source and destination ports, and attack types.

 ### Data Preprocessing
+- The dataset contains 41 features, three of which are categorical (protocol_type, service, and flag) and the rest are numerical.
+We will use one-hot encoding to convert the categorical features into numerical features.
+We will also normalize the numerical features to have zero mean and unit variance.

+- For spectral clustering, hierarchical clustering and DBSCAN, we will use only 0.00025% as the train set.
+The same data used in training will be also used in testing.

 ## Algorithms
+- We will use 4 clustering algorithms for network anomaly detection: K-mean, Spectral Clustering, Hierarchical Clustering and DBSCAN.
+We will use the following metrics to evaluate the model: accuracy, precision, recall, F1 score, and conditional Entropy.

 ### K-mean